 Piles (haemorrhoids) are common after any birth and they tend to go after a few days.
-Make sure you get plenty of fibre by drinking lots of water and eating plenty of fruit, vegetables and whole grains.
+Make sure you drink lots of water and get plenty of fibre by eating plenty of fruit, vegetables and wholegrains.
 You need to avoid getting constipated and straining.

 If you are worried, or very uncomfortable, talk to your midwife or GP about getting some ointment to soothe the area.